Contextual Offers

 We promote access to Higher Education for people who have fled persecution and sought asylum in the UK, providing support and scholarships through the Article 26 scheme.

-If you have 'refugee status' or have been granted 'Humanitarian Protection' you are eligible for a contextual offer from Kent.
-Please indicate the relevant status on your UCAS application form.
+If you have 'refugee status' or have been granted 'Humanitarian Protection', please indicate the relevant status on your UCAS application form.

 If you are a mature student, aged 21 or over on the first day of term.